 What Are Wah Pedals & How Do They Work?

-Now that we have a solid idea of what the wah effect is, let’s turn our attention the main discussion of this article.
-That is, the wah pedal.
+Now that we have a solid idea of what the wah effect is, let’s turn our attention to the main discussion of this article.
+That is the wah pedal.

 Wah pedals are stompbox-style units with treadle-style expression foot pedals designed to receive guitar, bass or other instrument signals.
 Their circuits are designed to modulate the formants of the sound by modulating one or more resonance peaks in the signal’s frequency response.
 Wah pedals do the with the use of filters and EQ.